megasxlrsebas2/megasxlrsebas2.github.io/_projects/Clown Game.md

 https://sinono3.itch.io/juego-de-malabar-endless-juggler

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:
+To give your project a background in the portfolio page, sjust add the img tag to the front matter like so:

     ---
     layout: page